Assertiveness: Communication

 Assertive communication involves respect for the boundaries of oneself and others.
 It also presumes an interest in the fulfillment of needs and wants through cooperation.

 According to the textbook Cognitive Behavior Therapy (2008), "Assertive communication of personal opinions, needs, and boundaries has been ... conceptualized as the behavioral middle ground, lying between ineffective passive and aggressive responses".
 Such communication "emphasizes expressing feelings forthrightly, but in a way that will not spiral into aggression".

-If others' actions threaten one's boundaries, one communicates this to prevent escalation.
+An individual may employ an assertive communication if others' actions threaten one's boundaries, one communicates this to prevent escalation.

 In contrast, "aggressive communication" judges, threatens, lies, breaks confidences, stonewalls, and violates others' boundaries.

 At the opposite end of the dialectic is "passive communication".
 Victims may passively permit others to violate their boundaries.
 At a later time, they may come back and attack with a sense of impunity or righteous indignation.

 Assertive communication attempts to transcend these extremes by appealing to the shared interest of all parties; it "focuses on the issue, not the person".
 Aggressive and/or passive communication, on the other hand, may mark a relationship's end, and reduce self-respect.